 This problem is not unique to federal cannabis legalization.
-Civil Rights reform was popular among the public and the House long before the Civil Rights Act of 1964 prohibiting discrimination on the basis of race, color, religion, sex, or national origin passed the Senate and was signed into law by President Lyndon Johnson.
+Civil Rights reform was popular among the public and the House long before the Civil Rights Act of 1964 passed.
+It prohibited discrimination on the basis of race, color, religion, sex, or national origin, passed the Senate, and was signed into law by President Lyndon Johnson.

 He noted there are several competitive races this year in swing states like Wisconsin, Ohio, and Pennsylvania where BOWL PAC could play a role in electing a United States Senate in favor of federal cannabis legalization.